LivePersonInc/ephemerals/README.md

 Ephemerals make it easy to setup test environment on-the-fly and let it scale with your container cluster.

+## Prerequisites

+Ephemerals need to be deployed and launched on cluster using a cluster manager.
+Following cluster managers are currently supported:

+- Kubernetes
+- Mesos (SOON)
+- Docker Swarm (SOON)

 ## Quickstart

-For this quickstart, we will create a simple Junit test which will launch an Nginx server, send HTTP request to server and assert that response is valid.
+For this quickstart, we will create a simple Junit test which will launch an Nginx server using Kubernetes, send HTTP request to Nginx server and assert that response is valid.
 We will assume that you already have a Kubernetes cluster and it's ready to use.

 First, add below Maven dependencies: